The latest 3DS firmware is 11.17.0. Esto es lo que deberías saber:

 Cosas que necesitas hacer en tu computadora

-Downloading and copying files
+Downloading files from GitHub

 Some of the files that you will be asked to download come in the